 Simultaneously with the increasing political freedom in society, Estonians started demanding economic reforms and the right to make their own decisions.

-Although formally it was no more than a suggestion to grant the republic greater decision-making power to better manage the economy, many people nevertheless hoped that Estonia would gradually manage to separate itself from the Soviet Union, or at least achieve greater autonomy.
+Although formally it was no more than a suggestion to grant the republic greater decision-making power to better manage the economy, many people nevertheless hoped Estonia would gradually manage to separate itself from the Soviet Union, or at least achieve greater autonomy.
 The proposal failed to get a positive reply from Moscow, although the Soviet Union now allowed private enterprise.

-Estonian society awakens
+The Estonian society awakens

 In mid-April, the Estonian Popular Front in Support of Perestroika was founded.
-This moderate, but clearly innovative movement wanted to make the Soviet Union more democratic, and demanded political and economic autonomy for Estonia within the Soviet Union.
+This moderate, but clearly innovative movement wanted to make the Soviet Union more democratic and demanded political and economic autonomy for Estonia within the Soviet Union.
 The moderate aims of the Popular Front were enthusiastically supported by the Estonian population and it quickly became a powerful mass organisation.

 The early summer of the same year witnessed a series of concerts and joint singing, soon to turn into a large-scale popular movement, and later called the Singing Revolution.
 Besides the moderate course, a more radical national movement emerged in 1988, which was clearly directed at restoring Estonia’s independence.
-The Estonian Heritage Society, established at the end of 1987, used totally un-Soviet rhetoric.
+The Estonian Heritage Society, established at the end of 1987, used totally anti-Soviet rhetoric.
 In August 1988, the first Estonian political party was founded: the Estonian National Independence Party (Estonian abbreviation ERSP).
 Its core was made up of the MRP–AEG members.

-In summer 1988, under public pressure and in order to avoid the popular movement getting out of control, the Soviet leader Mikhail Gorbachev replaced Karl Vaino, the conservative head of the Estonian Communist Party who was extremely unpopular among the Estonians.
-However, the new leadership under Vaino Väljas, perceiving the support and pressure of the mass popular movement, began making increasingly radical decisions in the interests of Estonia, and defending them in the Moscow corridors of power.
+In summer 1988, under public pressure and in order to avoid the popular movement getting out of control, the Soviet leader Mikhail Gorbachev replaced Karl Vaino, the conservative head of the Estonian Communist Party, who was extremely unpopular among the Estonians.
+However, the new leadership under Vaino Väljas, perceiving the support and pressure of the mass popular movement, began making increasingly radical decisions in the interests of Estonia and defending them in the Moscow corridors of power.

-In summer, the Supreme Soviet of Estonia adopted the blue-black-white flag of the Republic of Estonia once again as the Estonian national flag.
-On 16 November the Estonian Supreme Soviet passed the Declaration of Sovereignty, which confirmed the supremacy of laws passed by the Soviet in the Estonian SSR.
+In the summer, the Supreme Soviet of Estonia adopted the blue-black-white flag of the Republic of Estonia once again as the Estonian national flag.
+On 16 November, the Estonian Supreme Soviet passed the Declaration of Sovereignty, which confirmed the supremacy of laws passed by the Soviet in the Estonian SSR.
 The document also declared that the basis of the relations between the central authorities of the Soviet Union and a Union republic must be an agreement that would establish the rights and duties of both sides, achieved by negotiations.
 Moscow declared the declaration null and void, but was unable to halt the process of restoring independence.

 In opposition to the Estonian national mass movement, forces mainly representing the Russian-speaking population began rallying in 1988, regarding the Estonians’ aspirations for freedom to be illegal.

-In summer, the heads of the huge Soviet factories in Estonia formed the International Movement of Soviet Estonian Workers and, in autumn, the Council of Working Collectives, both with the aim of defending the united and inseparable Soviet Union.
+In the summer, the heads of the huge Soviet factories in Estonia formed the International Movement of Soviet Estonian Workers and, in the autumn, the Council of Working Collectives, both with the aim of defending the united and inseparable Soviet Union.
 They protested against the Language Act passed in January 1989, which declared the Estonian language to be the only official language in the territory of the Estonian SSR.
 They were also against replacing the flag of the Estonian SSR with the blue-black-white flag on the tower of Tall Hermann, a symbol of local power.

-A special mass undertaking by independence-seeking forces in the Baltic countries was the Baltic Chain, which attracted keen interest in the foreign press.
+A special mass undertaking by the independence-seeking forces in the Baltic countries was the Baltic Chain, which attracted keen interest in the foreign press.
 On 23 August 1989, the 50th anniversary of the signing of the Molotov-Ribbentrop Pact, about two million people formed a living chain from Tallinn via Riga to Vilnius, thus eloquently demonstrating their wish for independence.